 - How well does the current culture align with the proposed post-project workplace culture?

-Asking and answering these types of questions can be inform employee surveys and questionnaires such as cultural assessments and technology acceptance questionnaires.
+Asking and answering these questions can take the form of employee surveys and questionnaires such as cultural assessments and technology acceptance questionnaires.

 - Do we need to change the organizational culture to be successful?

-- What new attitudes, behaviors, and values need to be embedded for the project to succeed?
+- What new perspectives, behaviors, and values do we need to embed to make the project successful?

 - How can we establish a sense of urgency among employees?

 - How likely are employees to resist change – and why?

 - What is the best strategy for mitigating resistance to change?

 - How can we translate our vision of the organization’s “end state” into a compelling story for the change?